langevin-usgs/modflow-sandiego-2025/README.md

 ## Schedule
 The course will start every morning at 9:00 AM and end around 4:30 PM every day.

+## Software
+The course will require that attendees bring a laptop computer with the required software installed and tested.
+Please see the [Software Installation](./SOFTWARE.md) instructions.

 ### Organization
 Students will use their own laptop computers during the class.
 A recent version of Windows is required.
 Students will be notified about the class agenda, options for hotel accommodations, and specific classroom information at a later date.